 The UK’s rivers are teeming with all sorts of wildlife, from the scampering water voles to the graceful otters.
 One more recent addition to this list in the Loch Lomond catchment, are beavers.
 Beavers were hunted to extinction in the UK 300-400 years ago for their meat and fur.
-However, in recent years beavers have been reintroduced to Scotland and we have a small population now living in the Loch Lomond catchment!
+However, in recent years beavers have been reintroduced to Scotland.
+We now have a small population living in the Loch Lomond catchment!

 Beavers are a large rodent whose diet consists of river vegetation and woody plants.
 They are recognisable from their large, broad tail, large yellow teeth and round body.